Nami Island is a must-go when in South Korea — here’s how to fully maximise your trip!

 10:00AM: Take the ferry back to Gapyeong Wharf

-10:25AM – 10:50AM: Take Gapyeong City shuttle bus (Opposite GS25) to Petit France
+10:25AM – 10:50AM: Take Gapyeong City Bus (Opposite GS25) to Petit France

-Explore Petit France
+11AM – 12:45PM: Explore Petit France

-12:50PM – 1:35PM: Take the Gapyeong City Shuttle bus to the Garden Of Morning Calm
+12:50PM – 1:35PM: Take Gapyeong City Bus to the Garden Of Morning Calm

-Explore Garden of Morning Calm
+1:40PM – 3PM: Explore Garden of Morning Calm

-3:05PM – 4:22PM: Take Gapyeong City Shuttle bus to Gapyeong Rail Bike Park
+3:05PM – 4:22PM: Take Gapyeong City Bus to Gapyeong Rail Bike Park

 5:00PM: Gapyeong Rail Bike

-7:28PM – 8:24PM: Take ITX back to Seoul (Reserve Seats for this train in the morning)
+7:28PM – 8:24PM: Take ITX back to Seoul (reserve seats for this train in the morning)

-1st stop: Nami Island (남이섬)
+First stop: Nami Island (남이섬)

 Spot free-roaming bunnies and squirrels while you’re at Nami Island too!

-Opening Hours: 7:30AM – 9:45PM daily
+Opening Hours: 7:30AM – 9:40PM

-Lunch at Arisu 아리수
+Lunch at Arisu (아리수)

-There are a couple of food stalls around the ferry terminal, but if you are looking for a full meal, there’s a dakgalbi restaurant near the bus stop.
+There are a couple of food stalls around the ferry terminal.
+However, if you’re looking for a full meal, there’s a dakgalbi restaurant near the bus stop.
 It’s a blue building with two big chimpanzees on it, hence it’s hard to miss.

-2nd Stop: Petite France (쁘띠프랑스)
+Second Stop: Petite France (쁘띠프랑스)

 There are several free performances such as the Orgel Demonstration, Guignol French Hand Puppet show, Marionette Czech String Puppet show, and accordion performances by the street musician.